rrazo1524/multi-os-network-lab/README.md

 - TCP/IP networking and troubleshooting

 Each lab is fully documented with structured methodology, commands, screenshots, and technical explanations aligned with real enterprise documentation practices.

+This environment was built and maintained using VirtualBox to simulate enterprise-style network segmentation, security controls, and system administration workflows commonly found in production IT environments.

 ## 🚀 Professional Value